 So, are you tempted to plan your gardening tasks using a lunar calendar or not?
 If we must consider the weather and the whims of the moon, one might say we can no longer garden.
 Ultimately, everyone has their own method, as long as we enjoy gardening, right?
 But sharing experiences in this area is always interesting.
 Please feel free to share your trials and experiences with us!

-I’ll leave the final word to Olivier de Serres, who claimed in the 16th century "that man, being too lunar [consulting the moon], does not fill his basket with fruits"...
+I’ll leave the final word to Olivier de Serres, who claimed in the 16th century that "a man who is too lunar [consulting the moon] fills not his basket with fruits"...